RHEUMATOID ARTHRITIS AND EATING HABITS

 olive oil.

-Further, those who consumed the most cooked vegetables
+those who consumed

 had a 75% lower risk of developing rheumatoid